 - What is the place of Hull?

-- How does Tanzania compare to the UK?
+- How does the weather impact people’s lives?

 - How is Hornsea beach made?